yugabyte/bank-of-anthos/README.md

 # Demo Bank - Next Keynote Demo Part 2

-This branch contains the demo code used in Part 2 of the [Application Modernization Hands-on Keynote](https://cloud.withgoogle.com/next/sf/sessions?session=GENKEY02#application-modernization) where the User Service is refactored to a separate Java microservice.
+This branch contains the demo code used in Part 2 of the [Application Modernization Hands-on Keynote](https://cloud.withgoogle.com/next/sf/sessions?session=GENKEY02#application-modernization).

+As a part of modernizing the application, we wanted to rewrite the Python User Service in Java.
+Normally, these migration/refactoring tasks would be very time-consuming and complex, but Google Cloud offers many services and tools to help with this journey and make this process much easier.

-***NOTE:** In the Keynote we referred to the bank's name as "Demo Bank", but it is also known as the "Bank of Anthos" demo application.*
+***NOTE:** In the Keynote we referred to the bank's name as "Demo Bank", but in this repository it is also named as the "Bank of Anthos" demo application.*

 This project simulates a bank's payment processing network using [Anthos](https://cloud.google.com/anthos/).
 Bank of Anthos allows users to create artificial accounts and simulate transactions between accounts.